In-text citations using the SLU Harvard style

-This page contains instructions on how to create in-text citations using the SLU Harvard system.
+This page contains instructions on how to create in-text citations using the SLU Harvard style.

 General advice on in-text citations

-You create in-text citations by putting the creator's last name and the year of publication in parentheses (Andersson 2019).
+Harvard is a generic term for any reference style where the in-text reference is set within parenthesis, such as (Andersson 2019).
 The established practice is to add an in-text citation every time you use information from a new source.
 What is most important is that there is never any doubt about what source you refer to, and that you clearly show the reader what is your own thoughts and what you've gathered from other sources.

 The following examples shows how to insert citations in your paper.
 Additional examples are available from University of Borås: Guide till Harvardsystemet (in Swedish only).

 For an introduction to the Harvard system in English, see the Anglia Ruskin University guide.

 If you are unsure about the citation practice at your department, talk to your teacher or supervisor.

 Active or passive referencing

 When using the Harvard style you can place the reference in the beginning of a sentence by naming the author in text and putting the publication year in parentheses.
 This is usually called an active reference, because the author has an active role in the text.

 Example — active reference